verifyica-team/verifyica/ADVANCED_TOPICS.md

 # Concurrency

-## Locks
+## ConcurrencySupport

 There is no `@Verifyica.ResourceLock` annotation be design, because complex locking strategies can't be implemented using an annotation-based approach.

-[Locks.java](api/src/main/java/org/antublue/verifyica/api/concurrency/locks/Locks/java) provides programmatic way to control locking.
+[ConcurrencySupport.java](api/src/main/java/org/antublue/verifyica/api/concurrency/ConcurrencySupport.java) provides programmatic execute code in a Lock or Semaphore

 ### Simple method locking